 Virtually anyone missing most or all of their teeth can qualify for dentures.
 These prostheses are more affordable compared to alternative teeth replacement options.
 It’s important to note, however, that dentures do not replace missing teeth roots.
 Therefore, jawbone atrophy can still occur over time.

+Another way to fill the gap is with a dental bridgework.
+Bridges can help you smile after tooth loss.
 Dental bridges are an excellent option for those who are missing consecutive teeth.
 In general, most dentists agree that a conventional dental bridge can successfully replace one to three missing teeth in a row.
 Patients who are missing more than that may be better suited for dental implants or a partial denture.

 Like dentures, dental bridges are a good option for those who do not qualify for dental implant placement.
 These restorations consist of two dental crowns with pontics, or artificial teeth, in between them.
 Once bonded to the adjacent teeth, bridges span the gap in your smile, delivering optimal function and aesthetics.